 Summary and Conclusions

 The literature has shown that there is a strong relationship between childhood obesity and poor mental health, specifically, anxiety and depression.
 The most important themes are the importance of psychosocial factors, including body esteem and teasing, and demographic factors, including gender, socioeconomic status, and urbanicity.
 Empirical research based on big data, such as the NSCH, justifies the application of quantitative techniques to test these relationships.
 Nevertheless, the results can be contradictory, especially regarding the power and stability of the positive correlation between anxiety and obesity.
 Although there is a lot of information on the overall association between obesity and mental health, there is less on the interaction among multiple moderating factors.
 The available literature tends to investigate either gender or urbanicity separately, and there are gaps in models that address both.
 Also, the mechanism of causality is unclear because most designs are cross-sectional.
 The current paper also fills these discrepancies by investigating the relationship between childhood obesity and anxiety, and also considering the factors of gender and urbanicity as moderators.
 The method extends existing information by offering more detailed insight into the interplay among these variables in a nationally representative sample.
 The results will guide future studies and interventions.
-At this point, it is relevant to move to Section 2, which describes the methodological approach used to examine these relationships, including the research design, data sources, and analytical strategies.

 Section 2: Research Design and Data Collection